 Visually Impaired

-For further information, contact Richard Grayson at HHTCC by email: hertscomets@gmail.com
+For further information, contact Richard Grayson at HHTCC by phone on 07989 344063 or by email: hertscomets@gmail.com

 We are on X (formerly Twitter) as @HertsComets.